 Choosing the right size Instant Pot that will meet the needs of your household is the most important decision you will make.
 After that, it is a matter of determining how many functions you'd like your Instant Pot to perform and how much programming control you want.
 We've found it's better to get the bells and whistles than to regret not having what you need with this device.

 When you're ready to purchase, check out our recommendations for a sampling of Instant Pots that we've chosen as the best.
 If you want a little more in-depth knowledge of how this appliance works and all the many things it can do, just continue reading.

 You'll find five different models of Instant Pot on the market, each with slight variations in functions and features.
-Let's examine all five to help you decide which one best fits your needs.
+All are fairly simple to set up and use, so let's examine all five to help you decide which one best fits your needs.